meribold/notion-hide-tabs/README.md

 # hide_tabs.lua

 Lua script for the [Notion window manager][1] that hides the tab bar of frames which contain exactly one client window.
-Tab bars of tagged frames are always shown.
+Tagged frames are excluded.

 If you've used [min_tabs.lua][2], this script's advantages are:
 * It doesn't define a hard-coded (or any) keybinding